Active

 What is the Circle Internet Financial investigation about?

-Gibbs Mura is investigating potential civil claims against Circle Internet Financial for its alleged failure to freeze stolen USDC during the April 1, 2026 Drift Protocol exploit.
-The investigation focuses on Circle’s inaction despite having the tools and precedent to intervene.
+Gibbs Mura is pursuing civil claims against Circle Internet Financial for its alleged failure to freeze stolen USDC and bar access to its CCTP during the April 1, 2026 Drift Protocol exploit.
+The class action lawsuit focuses on Circle’s inaction despite having the tools and precedent to intervene.

 Why is Circle being investigated instead of the hackers?